 Viewing Jupyter notebooks at the command line

-The Jupyter notebook is a literate programming environment which has become ubiquitous in scientific computing.
+The Jupyter notebook is a literate programming environment that has become ubiquitous in machine learning.
 While the standard tools for interacting with notebooks are web applications, it’s often useful to be able to view notebooks at the command line.
-I find this convenient when logged into a remote machine via SSH, and the process of configuring SSH to forward a port, starting a Jupyter server, and navigating to it in a web browser is a chore just to view a notebook for a few seconds.
+This is convenient when logged into a training workstation via SSH, and the process of configuring SSH to forward a port, starting a Jupyter server, and navigating to it in a web browser is a chore to view a notebook for a few seconds.

-Viewing other literate programming formats such as R Markdown and Pweave at the command line is trivial: these use lightweight markup languages which don’t need special rendering to be legible.
-As such it’s sufficient to print the raw file contents to the terminal, for example with
+Viewing other literate programming formats such as R Markdown and Pweave at the command line is trivial: these use lightweight markup languages that don’t need special rendering to be legible.
+As such it’s enough to print the raw file contents to the terminal, for example with

 This isn’t the case for Jupyter notebooks.
-Internally, notebooks are structured JSON documents with a strict schema.
+A notebook is a structured JSON document conforming to a schema.
 Notebooks can contain images and other binary data, which if viewed with a pager will print unintelligible Base64 encoded data to your terminal.
 Characters such as

-" are backslash-escaped, making copying code from the output laborious.
+" are backslash-escaped, making copying code from the output difficult.

 Instead of printing the notebook file directly to the terminal, we’ll convert it to another format first.